emmawalshdev/threejs-master-template/readme.md

 - Utils folder structure, the sub files can be resued
 - Loaders for textures, GLTF models & cube textures
 - A debugger with example tweaks, only available when #debug is added to the href
 - A destroy method, which is needed on occasion.
-I.e., at the end of a level to clear a scene, camera, renderer and controls.
+I.e., at the end of a level to clear a scene, camera, renderer and controls

 ## Setup
 1. Clone the repository